awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-iam-instance-profile.md

    You can also enter a description for this service role in **Role description**\.

 You've now created an IAM instance profile to attach to your Amazon EC2 instances\.
-For more information, see [IAM Roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) in the *Amazon EC2 User Guide*\.
+For more information, see [IAM roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) in the *Amazon EC2 User Guide*\.